 Looking for Reliable Dividends?
 Read This

 It never seems like the perfect time to load up on solid dividend stocks.
 Why?
-Because they are always in demand, which keeps the prices up
+Because they’re always in demand, which keeps the prices up

-When things are good, people may look at the more exciting growth stocks, but because these dividend stocks still offer reliable payouts, their shareholders are holding onto them.
+When things are good, people may look at the more exciting growth stocks, but because dividend stocks still offer reliable payouts, their shareholders hold on to them.
 And when things are bad and investors enter risk-off mode, the ability to pay reliable dividends makes these stocks even more highly sought after.

 For instance, Procter & Gamble Co (NYSE:PG), a consumer staples company that has been around for 182 years, is now trading at new highs.